In recent years, Alpha lipoic acid, a powerful antioxidant, has recieved growing attention.

 These include, but are not limited to, garlic, fenugreek, horse chestnut, psyllium, devil’s claw, guar gum, and both Panax and Siberian ginseng.
 If you combine these supplements, you may force your blood sugar to dip too low and cause a medical emergency.

 While your body does make alpha-lipoic acid on its own, it is only in small amounts.
-The ALA amounts found in our foods are also minimal.
-Therefore, if you are interested in getting more ALA in your body, it is best to take supplements.
+The ALA amounts found in our foods are also minimal but some good sources of alpha-lipoic acid include:

 When choosing a supplement, look for ones that are certified by a third party.
 Unfortunately, many supplements claim to have quality ingredients, but cannot support their claims.